 - Examine the points per second (PPS) based on predefined ingestion policies.

 - See whether the ingested metrics are at 95% of committed rate.
 Optionally, get alerts if that happens.

 In addition, you can create your own dashboards, charts, and alerts by using the internal metrics to investigate a problem.

 See Monitoring Wavefront Proxies for details on investigating proxy usage.

 Learn About Your Usage with Dashboards

-The Wavefront Usage integration includes the following dashboards:
+The Operations for Applications Usage integration includes the following dashboards:

 Provides a detailed breakdown of your monthly usage against your monthly commitment.
 Enables you to take appropriate action when usage reaches around 95% of your monthly commitment.

 |Usage (PPS) vs Remaining Balance (PPS P95) for Burndown